DEVOTIONAL STATUE — Luang Phor Koon Brass Figure

 Details

-A devotional object in small scale — a fragment of belief.
+A devotional object in intimate scale — a fragment of belief made tangible.

 About Luang Phor Koon

-Revered across Thailand, Luang Phor Koon Parisutto (1923–2015) was one of the most venerated monks of the 20th century.
+Luang Phor Koon Parisuttho (1923–2015) remains one of Thailand’s most beloved monks of the 20th century.
 Known for his humility, fierce blessings, and signature cigarette, he devoted his life to serving both laypeople and monks.
-His statues are believed to bring protection, prosperity, and good fortune, while reminding their keepers of integrity, merit, and grounded presence.
+His statues are believed to bring protection, prosperity, and good fortune, while reminding their keepers of integrity, merit, and grounded strength.

 Note on Sacred Objects